-Donor eggs can be used in women of almost any age.
-There is no biological limit to the recipient's age as long as she has no serious disease and her uterus is healthy.
-Successful pregnancies have been reported for women in their fifties using donor eggs.
-There is data to suggest that pregnancy rates start to decrease after the age of 50.
-Most donor IVF programs have a maximum age for recipients.
+Donor eggs can be used in women of almost any age as long as she has no serious disease and her uterus is healthy.
+Successful pregnancies have been reported for women in their fifties, however, most programs have a maximum recipient age.

 Egg Donor Agencies

 RCC has an in-house donor egg bank with the largest selection of frozen donor eggs in the intermountain region and a diverse selection of fresh donor eggs.
 RCC was one of the first fertility clinics in the region to freeze donor eggs and continues to be a leader in this process with excellent survival rates for thawing frozen donor eggs.
 When our patients are preparing for Donor Egg IVF cycles, we encourage them to look at our donor egg selection first.